Protecting vulnerable populations

 The bill would require repair shops to register with PennDOT, but could lead to swift justice for crash victims and their families.

-According to the National Highway Traffic Safety Administration, there were 2,564 hit-and-run crashes across the U.S. in 2020 and 62 percent of crashes involved pedestrians who were struck and killed.
+According to the National Highway Traffic Safety Administration, there were 2,564 hit-and-run crashes across the U.S. in 2020 and 62% of crashes involved pedestrians who were struck and killed.

 The Silver Alert System aims to protect older residents who are suffering from a cognitive disorder, like dementia or Alzheimer’s disease and at risk of harm or death.